Robert F. Hughes

 Robert Forrest Hughes is an American television director who worked on shows including The Angry Beavers and Rocko's Modern Life.
 He was a producer and one of the directors on Phineas and Ferb.
 On January 26, 2015, he announced he was leaving Phineas and Ferb for a job at Warner Bros.
 Television Animation.
 However, he soon returned to Disney to work on Milo Murphy's Law, a new series from Phineas and Ferb creators Dan Povenmire and Jeff "Swampy" Marsh.
-He has also directed on Bunnicula.